mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 ## Motivation

-One of the primary motivating examples for supporting partitionable devices with DRA is to enable the dynamic allocation of Multi-Instance GPUs (MIG) on NVIDIA hardware.
+We have two primary motivating examples for supporting partitionable devices with DRA.
+The first is for partitioning a single GPU into smaller partitions, while the second is multi-host scheduling of interconnected TPUs.

+### Dynamic allocation of Multi-Instance GPUs (MIG) on NVIDIA hardware
 MIG devices are represented as fixed-size partitions of a full GPU that consume a portion of its capacity across multiple dimensions.
 These dimensions include things like number of JPEG engines, number of multiprocessors, and the allocation of a specific set of fixed-size memory